lhlyu/matterJs-wiki/Creating-plugins.md

 // ...
 ```

-When this plugin is installed, it will log to the console `'MyPlugin.Engine.init: ...` whenever `Matter.Engine.create` is called.
+When this plugin is installed, it will log to the console before and after `Matter.Engine.create` gets called.

-Note that by using `Common.chain` you can also:
-- chain before _or_ after the original method
-- chain as many functions as you need
+Under the hood, `Matter.before` and `Matter.after` are both helpers for `Common.chain`.

+Tips for patching:
-- override the returned value of the chain by using `return`
+- the `arguments` passed are the same for each function in the chain
-- inspect the contents of a chain in the property `chain._chained`
+- the value of `this` is the last object returned in the chain
-- join chains to keep them flat automatically

-Be careful and respectful when patching:
 - don't change the original function signature
-- don't return inside a `Common.chain` unless you intend to change the original value
+- don't return inside a `Matter.before` and `Matter.after` unless you intend to change the result
 - when returning, ensure the same type as the patched function

 ### Using other plugins as dependencies